Graylag-PD/Goose-Purge-Macro/SW_SPECIFICATION.md

     -	R/W file
     -	Included from goose_purge.cfg
     -	Contains definitions of hardware
+-	goose_purge_config_default.cfg
+	-	Read only file
+ 	-	Included from goose_purge.cfg (note: must be included BEFORE goose_purge_config.cfg)
+  	-	Copies the goose_purge_config.cfg and serves as a fall back solution if some parameter is not included or is commented in user configurable config file.
--	goose_purge_variables.cfg
+-	goose_purge_config.cfg
     -	R/W file
     -	Included from goose_purge.cfg
-    -	Contains user accessible (public) variables, used to tune the behaviour
+    -	Contains user accessible (public) configuration parameters, used to tune the behaviour

 Presented file structure is only an initial proposal and can be changed during the development.